Abhishek10745/Banking_Management_System_by_Abhishek_Kumar/README.md

 # Banking Management System
-# by Abhishek Kumar and Prateek Pandey
+# by Abhishek Kumar

-This is a simple Banking Management System that we built using Java and MySQL.
+This is a simple Banking Management System that i built using Java and MySQL.
 It allows users to register, log in, manage their bank accounts, and perform various transactions like debit, credit, and transfer money.

 ## Features